CriiptoDOCS

 On iOS, you can also use SFAuthenticationSession if the ASWebAuthenticationSession is unavailable for the version you are targeting.
 If you must target very old OS versions, SFSafariViewController can be used as a fallback, but some features might not work properly.

-Once the flow completes, the MitID app will perform an app-switch back to your app, which makes the Custom Tab / ASWebAuthenticationSession resume its operation, thus completing the login process by issuing an OAuth2 formatted response to your native app.
+Once the flow completes, the MitID app will perform an app-switch back to your app, which makes the Custom Tab / ASWebAuthenticationSession resume its operation, this initial resuming of your app will not include any OAuth2 parameters, however in resuming your app the MitID login request will continue in the web component, completing the login process which will issue an OAuth2 formatted response.

 Android notes